pallupz/covid-vaccine-booking/README.md

 **How it works on Android:**
+##### Using the IFTTT Android app
 1. https://ifttt.com/ is used to create a SMS trigger.
 The trigger happens when the OTP SMS is received
 2. The trigger sends the text of the SMS to a REST service, I have used a free service which needs 0 setup for a shared storage
+##### Using the CoWIN OTP Retriever Android app
+1. The [CoWinOTPRetriever Android app](./CoWinOtpRetreiver.apk) has been created to automatically read the OTP SMS and then send it to the shared storage
+2. You only need to install and start the app, enter your CoWIN registered phone number, and then start the OTP listener.

 **How it works on iOS:**
 1. [Shortcuts app](https://apps.apple.com/us/app/shortcuts/id915249334) is used to create an SMS trigger.
 The trigger happens when the OTP SMS is received